You need to see DPS gear in action. Get a live demo with our engineers.

-When planning your SCADA system, the first step is to choose what kind of device will perform the monitoring of your alarms at your sites.
+When planning your SCADA system, the first step is to choose what kind of device will perform the monitoring of your industrial automation processes.
 For numerous reasons, this is a crucial decision, so it's important for you to research and go about it with your eyes open.

-If you're reading this article, you're likely considering purchasing a PLC for your monitoring system.
-Certainly, Programmable Logic Controllers may bring you several advantages, but before committing to anything, you need to know the downsides of PLCs so you can make an informed decision.
+If you're reading this article, you're likely considering purchasing a PLC device for your monitoring system.
+Certainly, Programmable Logic Controllers may bring you several advantages, but before committing to anything, you need to know the downsides of these programmable logic units so you can make an informed decision.

 PLCs, short for Programmable Logic Controllers, are small computers used for automating and controlling electro-mechanical processes.
 They're made with a lot of inputs and outputs in mind.
 They're built to handle vast temperatures, electrical noise, and vibration - things that are common in industrial processes.